-A sub-broker, like a broker, is a securities company operating in the securities business, but is not a member of the SET.
-As the Stock Exchange of Thailand is the center of securities trading for both local and foreign investors, if everybody were allowed to trade directly with the SET, there would be problems in practice, in order transmission, order matching, order confirmation and settlement.
+A sub-broker, like a broker, is a securities company operating in the securities business but is not a member of the SET.
+As the Stock Exchange of Thailand is the center of securities trading for both local and foreign investors, if everybody was allowed to trade directly with the SET, there would be problems in practice, in order transmission, order matching, order confirmation, and settlement.
 Moreover, the cost in securities trading would be too high.

 To solve these problems and to ensure systematic securities trading with fairness and low cost, the SET has resolved to allow only member companies (brokers) to transmit orders to the SET trading system.
-Sub-brokers cannot send their orders to the SET trading system directly, but can route the orders to brokers first and brokers will then pass these orders to the SET trading system.
+Sub-brokers cannot send their orders to the SET trading system directly but can route the requests to brokers first, and brokers will then pass these orders to the SET trading system.

-The SET places much importance on the benefits of the investors investing on the Exchange; therefore, we carefully select member companies by assessing their qualifications and their readiness to be investors’ representatives in securities trading, with the emphasis on stable financial status, readiness to operate in such business, qualified personnel, sufficient equipment and tools and effective operating systems.
+The SET places much importance on the benefits of the investors investing in the Exchange; therefore, it carefully selects member companies by assessing their qualifications and their readiness to be investors’ representatives in securities trading, with the emphasis on stable financial status, willingness to operate in such business, qualified personnel, sufficient equipment and tools, and useful operating systems.

-Now let’s look at the difference between a broker and a sub-broker, or their pros and cons from the investor point of view.
-The advantage of using a broker is its direct, hence faster, transmission of orders to the SET.
-The advantages of using a sub-broker are, because of its small customer base, superior quality of service, closer and friendlier customer relationship, and better care of your personal interests.
+The advantage of using a broker is the direct, hence faster, transmission of orders to the SET.
+The benefits of using a sub-broker are, because of its small customer base, superior quality of service, closer and friendlier customer relationship, and better care of your interests.

 It is generally believed that the broker serves only as a middleman in securities trading, with commissions as his return.
-In fact, however, for this commission, the broker has to be responsible to their clients for accuracy, starting from opening the trading account until completing clearing and settlement.
+However, for this commission, the broker has to be responsible to their clients for accuracy, starting from opening the trading account until completing clearing and settlement.
 Their responsibilities include: